esm-tools/esm_tools/docs/esm_variables.rst

    :header: Key, Description
    :widths: 15, 85

-   account,             User account to be used to run the experiment. model_dir,           "Absolute path of the model directory (where it was installed by `esm_master`)." setup_dir,           "Absolute path of the setup directory (where it was installed by `esm_master`)." compute_time,        "Estimated computing time for a run, used for submitting a job with `slurm`." time_step,           Time step of the component in seconds. lresume,             Boolean to indicate whether the run is an initial run or a restart. pool_dir,            Path to the pool directory. namelists,           "List of namelist files required for the model." namelist_changes,    "Functionality to handle changes in the namelists from the yaml files (see :ref:`yaml:Changing Namelists`)." nproc,               Number of processors to use for the model.
+   account,             User account of the HPC system to be used to run the experiment. model_dir,           "Absolute path of the model directory (where it was installed by `esm_master`)." setup_dir,           "Absolute path of the setup directory (where it was installed by `esm_master`)." executable,          "Name of the component executable file, as it shows in the ``<component/setup_path>/bin`` after compilation." compute_time,        "Estimated computing time for a run, used for submitting a job with the job scheduler." time_step,           Time step of the component in seconds. lresume,             Boolean to indicate whether the run is an initial run or a restart. pool_dir,            Path to the pool directory to read in mesh data, forcing files, inputs, etc. namelists,           "List of namelist files required for the model." namelist_changes,    "Functionality to handle changes in the namelists from the yaml files (see :ref:`yaml:Changing Namelists`)." nproc,               Number of processors to use for the model.